 - Are an undischarged insolvent.

-- If he has been convicted of an offence as per the criminal laws involving moral turpitude or unethical practices or fraud.
+- If he has been convicted of an offence as per the criminal laws involving moral turpitude, unethical practices, or fraud.

 - Have been disqualified by a regulatory authority (e.g., SEBI in India, SEC in the US).

-- Have failed to comply with the company’s statutory obligations.
+- Have failed to comply with the company’s obligations.

 Appointment Procedures for Directors

-The appointment procedure for appointing directors depends upon the type of company and the category of director being appointed, as well as the requirement of the course of business of the company.
-Below are the common methods of appointment:
+The appointment procedure for directors depends on the type of company and the category of director being appointed, as well as the requirements of the company’s course of business.
+Below are the standard methods of appointment:

 1. Appointment by Shareholders